artsandmetaphysics/goodlifeodyssey/README.md

 ## Citations

-Invisible citations are only displayed when the user hovers over the quote with their mouse or prints the material.

-The final line or two of a quote should contain the citation:
+The final line of a quote indicates whether it is poetry and may contain a citation:

-- Poetry with a visible citation: `===`
+- Quote with citation: `-- This is a non-poetry quote`
-- Poetry with a invisible citation: `==`
+- Poetry with citation: `== This is poetry`
-- Quote with a invisible citation: `---`
-- Quote with a visible citation: `--`
+- Poetry without a citation `==`

-You can include both a visible and invisible citation, e.g. if you want to include more details in the invisible citation.
-If both an invisible and visible citation are present, the printed form of the document will have "Visible, Hidden" as its citation.

 ## References